colmi_r02_client

 At a high level though, you can talk to and read from the ring using BLE.
 There's no binding or security keys required to get started. (that's kind of bad, but the range on the ring is really tiny and I'm not too worried about someone getting my steps or heart rate information.
 Up to you).

-The ring has a ble GATT service with the UUID 6E40FFF0-B5A3-F393-E0A9-E50E24DCCA9E.
+The ring has a BLE GATT service with the UUID 6E40FFF0-B5A3-F393-E0A9-E50E24DCCA9E.
 It has two important characteristics:

 1. RX: 6E400002-B5A3-F393-E0A9-E50E24DCCA9E, which you write to